2023 Best Allied Health Services Schools in Massachusetts

 While working on their degree, medical assisting majors at MWCC accumulate an average of around $11,285 in student debt.

-Fisher College came in at #8 in this year’s edition of the Best Allied Health Services Schools in Massachusetts ranking.
+Fisher College did quite well in this year’s ranking of the best schools for allied health and medical assisting services students.
+It came in at #8 on the list.
 Fisher College is a small private not-for-profit school located in the large city of Boston.

 Springfield Technical Community College ranked #9 on this year’s Best Allied Health Services Schools in Massachusetts list.
-Located in the city of Springfield, STCC is a public school with a small student population.
+Located in the midsize city of Springfield, STCC is a public school with a small student population.

 The average amount in student loans that medical assisting majors at STCC take out is $11,960.